EPW80/Make-Trump-Dance/README.md

 cd videogame
 python game.py
 Upon launching the game, you'll see the main menu scene with the title and the dancing Trump GIF.
 Press esc key to exit the game.

+### Note:

+you can also use chmod u+x hello.py this will allow the program to run by entering ./hello.py in your terminal
 ```

 ## Project Structure